 Five Minutes of Heaven is a play about the effects of violence and the possibility of reconciliation.
 The story is a fiction based on an actual event.
 In 1975 during the “Troubles” in Northern Ireland, Alistair Little, a 17-year-old member of the Protestant Ulster Volunteer Force, murdered Jim Griffin, a 19-year-old Catholic.
 Griffin’s younger brother Joe, who was 11 at the time, witnessed the killing.
 Joe is haunted by the killing.

-Alistair Little goes to prison for 12 years and after being released becomes deeply involved in anti-violence, restorative justice, and peacebuilding throughout the world.
+Alistair Little goes to prison for 12 years and after being released becomes deeply involved in anti-violence, restorative justice and peacebuilding throughout the world.
 Years later, Joe and Alistair are invited by a Television Program promoting healing to meet for the first time since the killing.
 The Producers plan to film Alistair and Joe at their moment of reconciliation.

 Playwright Michael Egan adapted Five Minutes of Heaven from Guy Hibbert‘s award -winning screenplay (BAFTA and Sundance ) which was released as a film by the same title in 2009.